 - The ease of use with the mechanisms and lack of battery

-The design of this Nerf N Strike Elite Retaliator is a classic, and you might find a true original somewhere.
+The design of this Nerf N Strike Elite Retaliator Blaster is a classic, and you might find a true original somewhere.
 Take a look at this unboxing video from ScottVsBox.

-Let’s start with the design of this blaster, where there are some immediate pros and cons.
+Let’s start with the design of this Retaliator blaster nerf, where there are some immediate pros and cons.
 Starting with the plus side, this is a classic model with a color scheme and shape that will evoke a sense of nostalgia with the right player.
 There is a chance that parents will be more in love with this than the kids when they see the packaging and help with the unboxing process.

 This design came out in 2012.
-That might not seem that long ago to older players that may have used it as 10-year-old 8 years ago.
+That might not seem that long ago to older players that may have used it as a 10-year-old 8 years ago.
 But, there will be lots of 7-year-old players that weren’t born when it was first tearing up battles.

-Be aware that the original 2012 option was actually orange, but then they switched to the white XD style we see today in 2014.
+Be aware that the original 2012 option was actually orange, but then they switched to the white XD the style we see today in 2014.
 The majority of models for sale right now are that clean white gun that does look pretty nice.
 But, true collectors may want to look around for the original orange one if they want to be authentic.
 There are sure to be second-hand versions out there.